Service charges

 Why do I pay for grounds maintenance?

 The grounds maintenance in your service charge relates to the maintenance of the shared outdoor spaces where you live.
-This covers areas that are owned by Stonewater and can include grass, trees, shrubs and paved areas.
+This covers areas that are owned by Stonewater and can include grass, shrubs and paved areas.
 The charge is shared fairly between all Stonewater customers who live on the scheme whether they own or rent their home.

 Why do my neighbours have different service charges to me?